← Dancecard home

 What you get as an organizer

 Scroll the real screens.
 Every screenshot is from our Sandbox Con demo.
 Click any image to blow it up.
-This is the toolkit your team runs on; the section after shows what your attendees see when you publish.
+This is the toolkit your team runs on.
+The section after shows what your attendees see when you publish.

-8 organizer tools, then the attendee experience.
+19 organizer tools, then the attendee experience.

 Your venue on one screen